 “After a busy day preparing quotes and tender documents and QA documents, my design work is relaxing for me.
 I think of it as my time.
 I just love it.
 And because I know the products so well, it comes easily.”

 And luckily for Catherine, there’s always design work to be done.
-SWA Water Australia customises every product to their clients’ exact specifications.
-As Catherine notes, over the past ten years they’ve never used the same design twice.
+SWA Water Australia customises every product to our clients’ exact specifications.
+As Catherine notes, over the past ten years we’ve never used the same design twice.

 “We never just pull out the same drawing and reuse it.
 There’s always something that needs to change… often the dimensions will change or maybe the client requires a walkway or a different instrument.
 There’s always something to add and l really enjoy that process.”